Skip to main content

 • January 27, 2010

 "I have been taking Effexor XR for about 8 years after suffering a serious mental breakdown.
 This medicine has given me back my life.
-Having said that the UK government have recently told all doctors to prescribe the generic version.
-THERE IS A HUGE DIFFERENCE, I began suffering terrible headaches, and anxiety again.
-After speaking to my Consultant Psychiatrist I am now back on Effexor with all the nasty symptoms gone.
+Having said that, the UK government has recently told all doctors to prescribe the generic version.
+THERE IS A HUGE DIFFERENCE, I began suffering terrible headaches and anxiety again.
+After speaking to my consultant psychiatrist, I am now back on Effexor with all the nasty symptoms gone.
 There really is no substitute for the real thing."

 9 / 10